Sam Rosen (comics): Biography

 Sam Rosen began his career as a comic book letterer in New York City in 1940, working on writer-artist Will Eisner's The Spirit, the seven-page lead feature in a comic-book style Sunday supplement syndicated to newspapers.
 During this period, he also worked for Fox Comics and Benjamin W. Sangor studio, a comic book packager.

 Credits for Rosen are hard to determine, as comic-book letterers did not begin to routinely receive published credit until the early 1960s.
 Beginning with his first confirmed Marvel Comics credit, the three-page recap "The Origin of the Hulk" in The Incredible Hulk #3 (Sept.
 1962), Rosen became, with Artie Simek and, later, Rosen's brother Joe Rosen, one of Marvel's primary letterers, hand-drawing the word balloons and sound effects for virtually every comic produced by the company, including such flagship titles as The Amazing Spider-Man and Fantastic Four.

 In addition to his work for Marvel during the decade of the 1960s, Rosen worked extensively during that period as a letterer for Archie Comics.

-Rosen's last known credited comics work to appear is the 20-page story "One Into Two Won't Go" in Captain America #156 (Dec.
+Rosen's last known credited comics work to appear is the 20-page story "Two Into One Won't Go" in Captain America #156 (Dec.
 1972), which he was unable to complete.
-According to Nick Caputo (as per his post on Marvel Mysteries and Comics Minutiae, Monday, January 23, 2012), he reportedly had a nervous breakdown, and did no more work in the comics field for the last two decades of his life.
+Comics historian Nick Caputo reported that Rosen's last published work appeared in 1972, after which he "had a nervous breakdown".